pavelsolis/pavelsolis.github.io/research.md

 Solís, Pavel. *Working Paper*, 2020.
 <!--
-‣ Credit risk needs to be taken into account when estimating the term premia in emerging markets.
+•▴▪︎‣ Credit risk needs to be taken into account when estimating the term premia in emerging markets.
 **Abstract**:
 -->

 <!--                                                --- -->

-"**The Effect of Monetary Policy on Asset Prices and Capital Flows in Emerging Markets: Do Statements Matter?**" <!-- (Paper &#124; Slides &#124; Data &#124; Code) -->
+"**The Effects of Monetary Policy on Asset Prices and Capital Flows in Emerging Markets: Do Statements Matter?**" <!-- (Paper &#124; Slides &#124; Data &#124; Code) -->

 Solís, Pavel. *Working Paper*, 2020.
 <!--